premchander-revature/interviewquestions/Collection_IS/Collections.md

 ---

-3. Why Map is not inherited from Collection interface although it is a part of Java collection framework?
+3. Why is Map not inherited from the Collection interface, despite the fact that it is a component of the Java collection framework?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)